Phifamin/Phifamin/README.md

 ## Awards and Recognition

  2021 Laureate of the Palmarès Feminin Pluriel recognition program, ÉTS.

-2018-2021 CREATES Student fellow scholarship, McGill University.
+- 2018-2021 CREATES Student fellow scholarship, McGill University.

-2020 Recipient of the "substance" scholarship for the dissemination of research, ÉTS.
+- 2020 Recipient of the "substance" scholarship for the dissemination of research, ÉTS.

-2017-2020 Recognition of Student Engagement Génie+, ÉTS.
+- 2017-2020 Recognition of Student Engagement Génie+, ÉTS.

-2019-2018 Recipient of Arbour scholarship, Fondation Arbour.
+- 2019-2018 Recipient of Arbour scholarship, Fondation Arbour.

-2019-2018 Scholarship for the dissemination and promotion of research work, ÉTS.
+- 2019-2018 Scholarship for the dissemination and promotion of research work, ÉTS.

-November 2019 1st prize, "An exemplary plate for a prosperous land", Entrepreneurship competition, Savoir Affaires.
+- 2019 1st prize, "An exemplary plate for a prosperous land", Entrepreneurship competition, Savoir Affaires.
 Team competition

-May 2019 Winner of the Steinberg Center Simnovation Award, McGill Clinical Innovation.
+- 2019 Winner of the Steinberg Center Simnovation Award, McGill Clinical Innovation.
 Startup competition

-April 2019 Recipient of the 1st prize, Presentation contest for the surgical innovation program.
+- 2019 Recipient of the 1st prize, Presentation contest for the surgical innovation program.
 Team competition

-April 2019 Recipient of the 3rd prize, Dobson Practicum.
+- 2019 Recipient of the 3rd prize, Dobson Practicum.
 Startup competition

-March 2019 Recipient of the 2nd prize, Dobson Cup.
+- 2019 Recipient of the 2nd prize, Dobson Cup.
 Startup competition

-October 2018 Honorific scholarship Desjardins Foundation.
+- 2018 Honorific scholarship Desjardins Foundation.

-May 2018 Recipient of 1st prize at ÉTS and 2nd prize at international level, Les 24h d’innovation.
+- 2018 Recipient of 1st prize at ÉTS and 2nd prize at international level, Les 24h d’innovation.
 Team competition

-29 September 2017 Recipient of the 3rd prize, APIBQ Congress Poster Contest .
+- 2017 Recipient of the 3rd prize, APIBQ Congress Poster Contest .

-1 December 2017 Recipient of the 3rd prize, Sara’s article abstract competition.
+- 2017 Recipient of the 3rd prize, Sara’s article abstract competition.

 ## Volunteering